PERSONAL FINANCE |

 DESCRIPTION

-Students explore home ownership by purchasing a condo.
-They begin by looking at their gross weekly income and converting it to monthly income.
-Students estimate their maximum housing expenses based on 28% of their monthly income.
-They also look at their car loan payment and compute their maximum housing expense that will keep total debt payments below 36% of their gross monthly income.
-They then find a condo they can afford.
-As students apply for a mortgage, they explore how down payments affect private mortgage insurance (PMI) and how points affect the interest rate paid.
-They also look at how a 15-year vs. a 30-year term affects monthly payments and total interest paid over the life of the mortgage.
-Finally, students purchase the condo, move in, and make mortgage payments over a year.
+Students will explore home ownership by purchasing a condominium.
+The process will begin when they review their gross weekly income and convert it into monthly income.
+Students then will estimate the maximum monthly housing expenses they can afford based on 28 percent of their income.
+Students will include car loan payments and recalculate maximum housing expenses to keep total debt payments less than 36 percent of gross monthly income.
+The search for an affordable condo will lead students to apply for a mortgage.
+Students will explore how down payments affect private mortgage insurance (PMI) and how points affect the interest rate paid.
+Then, students will compare the monthly payments for a 15-year versus a 30-year mortgage and compare the total interest paid between both terms.
+Finally, students will purchase the condo, move in, and make mortgage payments over the first year.

 LEARNING OBJECTIVES

-• Students will understand how key percentages are used to determine how much housing expense a person can afford based on their gross income.
+- Students will be able to recognize how key gross income ratios determine how much housing expense a person can afford.

-• Students will understand PMI and how it relates to down payments.
+- Students will describe PMI and how it relates to down payments on a home.

-• Students will understand points and how they relate to interest rates and monthly payments.
+- Students will explain how points relate to interest rates and monthly payments.

-• Students will understand how the term of a mortgage affects monthly payments and total interest paid.
+- Students will describe the relationship between the mortgage term, monthly payments, and the total interest paid.

 TIME